rmscode/binary-garden/docs/hardware/dell-emc.md

 [Specifying VLT Nodes in a PVLAN](https://www.dell.com/support/manuals/en-us/dell-emc-os-9/s4048-on-9.14.2.4-config/specifying-vlt-nodes-in-a-pvlan?guid=guid-ab6e056d-e4c7-4910-b807-b09102f1083b)</br>
 [Configuring a VLT VLAN or LAG in a PVLAN](https://www.dell.com/support/manuals/en-us/dell-emc-os-9/s4048-on-9.14.2.4-config/configuring-a-vlt-vlan-or-lag-in-a-pvlan?guid=guid-fad07f16-bf47-45b1-a36d-58f3a75a82f8)

-### Other

-#### Uplink Failure Detection (UFD)
+### Uplink Failure Detection (UFD)

 !!! info "Feature Description"

     Uplink failure detection (UFD) provides detection of the loss of upstream connectivity and, if used with network interface controller (NIC) teaming, automatic recovery from a failed link.
 A switch provides upstream connectivity for devices, such as servers.
 If a switch loses its upstream connectivity, downstream devices also lose their connectivity.
 However, the devices do not receive a direct indication that upstream connectivity is lost because connectivity to the switch is still operational.
 UFD allows a switch to associate downstream interfaces with upstream interfaces.
 When upstream connectivity fails, the switch disables the downstream links.
 Failures on the downstream links allow downstream devices to recognize the loss of upstream connectivity.

 For example, as shown below, Switches S1 and S2 both have upstream upstream connectivity to Router R1 and downstream connectivity to the server.
 UFD operation is shown in Steps A through C: